Champagne Paul Bara

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Paul Bara operates as a récoltant-manipulant, meaning all fruit is estate-grown and all stages of production from pressing to disgorgement take place at the domaine.
-Grapes are hand-harvested and whole-bunch pressed, with only the heart of the pressing (the finest fraction of juice) retained for Champagne production.
+Paul Bara operates as a récoltant-manipulant, growing its own grapes and making its own wines at the domaine (the one exception being the Comtesse Marie de France cuvée, whose brand is held by a French restaurateur and which therefore carries an MA label).
+Grapes are hand-harvested, and only the first pressing of the grapes is used for the wine.
 Fermentation is conducted in temperature-controlled stainless steel tanks, and malolactic fermentation is blocked across the Champagne range to preserve freshness and acidity, an approach consistent with the house's Pinot Noir-focused style.
 The sole exception is Bouzy Rouge, where full malolactic fermentation supports the structure of the still wine.
-Extended aging on lees is standard practice: the Special Club Rosé 2018 spent 5.5 years before disgorgement, and the prestige Annonciade cuvée receives similar treatment.
-Dosage is kept low, and the house maintains a small range produced in modest volumes.
+Extended aging on lees is standard practice: the Special Club Rosé 2018 spent 5.5 years before disgorgement, and the prestige Annonciade cuvée receives similarly long aging in bottle.
+Dosage is kept low, and the house produces around 7,500 cases a year.

 - Malolactic fermentation is blocked for all Champagne cuvées; Bouzy Rouge undergoes full malolactic fermentation.